VikVentor/Inventory-Robot-UNO-Q/README.md

 * Arduino’s acknowledgment (`ack = 0`) triggers the Python code to **unpause**.
 * The detection loop continues only after the robot finishes placing the object.
+* Other parts of the code handle the features of the UI

 ---